AbelMurgas/node-practice/README.md

 # node-practice
-This is a group of project created with node.js
+This is a group of projects built with node.js to practice basic concepts